akeesari/anjikeesari/docs/articles/single-sign-on.md

 # **Single Sign-On - Introduction**

+## **Introduction**

+If you're involved in implementing Single Sign-On (SSO) in your project, it's crucial to understand the fundamental concepts that will help you to implement the authentication mechanism.

+In this article, we'll explain the foundational elements of Single Sign-On.
+By looking into these core concepts, you'll gain a clear understanding that will help to implement Single Sign-On in your own application.

+Whether you're new to SSO or seeking a refresher, this exploration will help you with the essential knowledge needed to review the complexities of Single Sign-On and make informed decisions during the implementation process.

 ## **What is Single Sign-On?**

 `Single Sign-On (SSO)` is a user authentication process that enables a user to access multiple applications with a single set of login credentials.
 Instead of requiring users to remember separate usernames and passwords for each application, SSO streamlines the login process by authenticating the user once and granting access to multiple services.